gpsoft/clonya/README.md

     $ lein cljsbuild once min

-Try it by a web server(lein-simpleton) to see all good.
+Try it by a web server(lein-simpleton) to see if all is good.

     $ lein simpleton 8080 file :from resources/public/